Dunedin

 Top things to do in Dunedin

-• See a three-story slide, a bike-riding skeleton and an indoor Tropical Forest at Otago Museum, the biggest science museum in the country.
+• Immerse yourself in discovery at Otago Museum, boasting a three-story slide, a bike-riding skeleton, and an indoor Tropical Forest, making it the largest science museum in New Zealand.

-• Take a guided literary walking tour.
-Dunedin is a UNESCO-designated City of Literature.
+• Embark on a guided literary walking tour and delve into Dunedin's rich literary heritage as a UNESCO City of Literature.

-• Take a train journey from the iconic Dunedin Railway Station for stunning views of the region.
+• Take a scenic train journey departing from the iconic Dunedin Railway Station, offering breathtaking views of the region's stunning landscapes.

 Auckland